1955–56 St. Louis Hawks season

 The 1955–56 St. Louis Hawks season was the 10th season for the franchise and the first in St. Louis, Missouri.
-Formerely, the team had played in Milwaukee, but they elected to relocated to St. Louis after four last-place seasons in Milwaukee.
-The city had once been home to the St. Louis Bombers, an early BAA franchise that folded in 1950.
+Formerly, the team had played in Milwaukee, but they elected to relocated to St. Louis after four last-place seasons in Milwaukee.
+They participated in the draft for the final time under the Milwaukee Hawks name, selecting Dick Ricketts with the first overall pick.
+St. Louis had once been home to the St. Louis Bombers, an early BAA franchise that folded in 1950.
 The Hawks were on the verge of becoming one of the top teams in the NBA, led by second year forward Bob Pettit, who would earn the very first MVP award in NBA history.
 The Hawks would finish in third place with a 33–39 record.

 In the playoffs against the Minneapolis Lakers, the Hawks were triumphant in Game 1 by a single point.
-Game 2 was played in Minneapolis, and the Hawks were blown out by 58 points in Game 2.
+Game 2 was played in Minneapolis, and the Hawks were blown out by 58 points in Game 2—the Hawks' worst playoff loss in franchise history to date.
 The third game was contested in St. Louis.
 Once again, the Hawks would win by 1 point to advance to the Western Finals.
 In the three games, the Hawks were outscored by 56 points.
 In the Western Finals, the Hawks would win the first 2 games against the Fort Wayne Pistons.
 However, the Pistons would rebound to take the next 3 games and win the series.